trevinwisaksana/Livenode/README.md

 # SceneKit Experiment
 This micro-project is a series of quick experiments designed to add-up to build the Livenote app.
-It experiments on how to construct a grid view for a 3D modeling environment in which the user-interface enable users to construct a 3D scene.
+It experiments on how to construct a grid view for a 3D modeling environment in which users are able to construct a 3D scene.

 Incase you're wondering what the Livenote app is, it is the Augmented Reality (AR) version of Keynote or PowerPoint.
 The goal is to create a "pocket projector" using AR in which users can share ideas with others through a more immerisve experience.